jamesgrecian/BL5122-dev/README.md

 This repo contains code for the ‘Analysing animal tracking data in R’ practical that forms part of BL5122: Current Issues in Biologging.

-Please download the practical-guide.html file by clicking [here](https://raw.githubusercontent.com/jamesgrecian/BL5122-dev/master/practical-guide.html)
+Please download the practical-guide.html file by right clicking [here](https://raw.githubusercontent.com/jamesgrecian/BL5122-dev/master/practical-guide.html) and selecting “Download Linked File As…” and ensuring you save it as html.